 What are the key performance factors that make a loudspeaker great?

-First, and most important to me, is the concept of “suspension of disbelief.”
+First, and most important to us, is the concept of “suspension of disbelief.”
 What we mean by this is the ability of the loudspeakers, and of course the whole audio system, to in effect disappear and allow you to forget that you are listening to a recording in your room.
 In other words, to “suspend the disbelief” that it is not real and allow you to believe that you are actually in the space where the musicians are performing or where the movie action up on the screen is happening.
 A really good audio system and truly great speakers are capable of achieving this.
 In fact with movies, it is the sound system and not the picture that frees up your disbelief and allows you to feel like you are really part of the action.
 “Suspension of disbelief” is the key to great, lifelike sound and this has always been the primary goal when we create our speakers.

 The next question is, of course, what qualities are important in achieving “suspension of disbelief?”

-For me, the secret lies in the imaging qualities of a system.
+For us, the secret lies in the imaging qualities of a system.
 Imaging is a quality that cannot be measured.
 It can only be heard and experienced.
 Achieving great imaging is more of an art than a science.
 Imaging is the ability of a sound system to place the sonic events of a recording accurately around the room without regard to the physical locations of the speakers, thus replicating the reality of the original sonic event and soundfield.
 A truly great loudspeaker system will disappear and the sound will seem to float in the air with tremendously lifelike height, width and depth.
 We refer to this as a three-dimensional soundstage and speakers that excel at it, such as GoldenEar’s, deliver a sonic three-dimensionality that can be almost frightening in its realism.

 With GoldenEar loudspeakers you will not be aware of the sound coming from the specific locations of the speakers.
 Instead, the soundstage will spread seamlessly and fill in the spaces between all the speakers.
 It will extend beyond them in terms of depth and above them in terms of height.
 This almost magical quality of superb imaging is what allows you to close your eyes and imagine that you are in Carnegie Hall listening to the Philadelphia Orchestra, in Madison Square Garden listening to the Rolling Stones, in the Village Vanguard listening to John Coltrane alive again or rocketing through space in a starcruiser dodging meteors.
 It really does it for us and so we have always spent a tremendous percentage of our engineering and development time focused on achieving superior imaging.